Symmetry Energy Effects on the Mixed Hadron-Quark Phase at High Baryon Density: Equation of state for hadronic matter

 The baryon and isospin chemical potentials in the hadron phase can be expressed in terms of the (p,n) ones as

 In presence of the coupling to the two isovector $\rho,\delta$-meson fields, the expression for the symmetry energy has a simple transparent form, see \cite{liubo02,grecoPRC03,baranPR}:

-where $M^{\star}=M-g_{\sigma}\sigma$ and ${E_F}^\star=\sqrt{k_{F}^2+{M^\star}^2}$.
+where $M^*=M-g_{\sigma}\sigma$ and ${E_F}^*=\sqrt{k_{F}^2+{M^*}^2}$.

 Now we easily see that in the $NL\rho\delta$ choice we have a large increase of the symmetry energy at high baryon densities.
-The potential simmetry term is given by the combination $[f_{\rho}-f_{\delta}({M^{\star}}/{E_{F}^{\star}})^{2}]$ of the repulsive vector $\rho$ and attractive scalar $\delta$ isovector couplings.
-Thus, when the $\delta$ is included we have to increase the $\rho$-meso coupling in order to reproduce the same asymmetry parameter $a_4$ at saturation.
-The net effect will be a stiffer symmetry energy at higher baryon densities due to the $M^{\star}/E_F^{\star}$ quenching of the attractive part.
+The potential simmetry term is given by the combination $[f_{\rho}-f_{\delta}({M^*}/{E_{F}^*})^{2}]$ of the repulsive vector $\rho$ and attractive scalar $\delta$ isovector couplings.
+Thus, when the $\delta$ is included we have to increase the $\rho$-meson coupling in order to reproduce the same asymmetry parameter $a_4$ at saturation.
+The net effect will be a stiffer symmetry energy at higher baryon densities due to the $M^*/E_F^*$ quenching of the attractive part.
+Of course this mechanism can be largely modified if some density dependece is explicitly included in the meson-nucleon couplings, as we will see in the $DDRH$ forces (Appendix A2), also used in this paper..